Professor of Semiconductor Devices

-- He is responsible for the EC ZEROPOWER network for writing a roadmap on self-powered autonomous systems and energy harvesting systems.
-He is also involved in organising a number of EC ZEROPOWER workshops and summer schools on energy harvesting.
+- He is responsible for the EC ZEROPOWER and ICT Energy networks for writing roadmaps on self-powered autonomous systems, energy harvesting systems and sustainable ICT.
+He is also involved in organising a number of EC ZEROPOWER and ICT Energy workshops and summer schools on energy harvesting.

-- Prof Paul is a member of the Council for Industry and Higher Education Task Force Working Party on Enhancing Value: getting the most out of UK Research.
+- Prof Paul was a member of the Council for Industry and Higher Education Task Force Working Party on Enhancing Value: getting the most out of UK Research.